microsoft/BotBuilder-Samples/samples/javascript_nodejs/07.using-adaptive-cards/README.md

 Bot Framework v4 using adaptive cards bot sample

-This sample shows how to send an Adaptive Card.
+This sample shows how to send an Adaptive Card from the bot to the user.

 ## Prerequisites